ckeditor/ckeditor5/docs/getting-started/integrations-cdn/angular.md

 Angular is a TypeScript-based, open-source, single-page web application framework.
 The CKEditor 5 component for Angular supports integrating different editor types.

+This guide assumes you already have a Angular project.
+To create such a project, you can use Angular CLI.
+Refer to the [Angular documentation](https://angular.io/cli) to learn more.

 <info-box hint>
 	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor&nbsp;5.
 Check the details about {@link getting-started/setup/typescript-support TypeScript support}.
 </info-box>